xyyeh/xyyeh.github.io/research/research.md

   </h2>

   <p>
-		My research interests are in <strong>Inference</strong>, <strong>Modeling/Simulation</strong>, <strong>Control</strong>, and <strong>Learning</strong> applied to <strong>Robotic Manipulation</strong>.
+		My research interests are in <strong>controls</strong>, <strong>modeling</strong>, <strong>learning</strong>, and <strong>design</strong> applied to <strong>robotic manipulation</strong> systems.
 I am interested in the complex and exciting world of physical interactions, these interactions are fundamental to the utility of real-world agents.
-Physical interactions are complex because they are <strong>hybrid</strong>, which means that the dynamics of the robot change as it comes into contact and whether the type of contact is permitted to stick or slide.
-These interactions are also <strong>difficult to model</strong> because of the complex nature of frictional contact.
-Though contact is complex, it provides us with a wealth of information which we can use to make <strong>inferences</strong> about the world.
+Physical interactions are complex because they are <strong>ever-changing</strong>, which means that the dynamics of the robot is changing as it moves, as it complies to the environment and when it interacts with objects that has inherent dynamics.
   </p>
   <p>
 		I develop <strong>algorithms</strong> and <strong>models</strong> that allow robots to intelligently and autonomously interact with and learn from their environment in the real-world.
 I have worked on both <strong>model-based</strong> and <strong>machine learning</strong> approaches and believe there is a world in which we can combine our knowledge of physics and data-driven approaches to garner the best of both worlds.